brotatotes/bht-automation/bht gen 3/Matthew/Chapter 11/Matthew 11 10 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:46:21
+- Timestamp: 12-25-2023 19:29:14
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 82
+- BHT Word Count: 84
-- BHT Commentary Usage: 34.48%
+- BHT Commentary Usage: 35.09%
-- BHT Quality Score: 1.683603644184246
+- BHT Quality Score: 1.7797969955857158
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (58):
+- ChatGPT injected words (57):
-	['a', 'affirms', 'all', 'amplifies', 'and', 'as', 'baptist', 'bestowed', 'change', 'christ', 'clear', 'co', 'equal', 'eternal', 'for', 'forerunner', 'from', 'fulfilling', 'further', 'godhead', 'great', 'greater', 'greatness', 'him', 'his', 'honor', 'immense', 'importance', 'in', 'indication', 'is', 'isaiah', 'jesus', 'john', 'lord', 'makes', 'malachi', 'mention', 'messiah', 'ministry', 'of', 'original', 'other', 'our', 'people', 'person', 'prepare', 'prophecy', 'prophets', 'purpose', 's', 'significance', 'than', 'the', 'this', 'to', 'upon', 'was']
+	['a', 'addressed', 'administer', 'and', 'as', 'baptism', 'baptist', 'be', 'because', 'believe', 'by', 'changed', 'christ', 'co', 'coming', 'confirms', 'equal', 'eternal', 'for', 'forerunner', 'fulfilling', 'fulfillment', 'god', 'godhead', 'he', 'himself', 'his', 'in', 'indicating', 'is', 'jesus', 'john', 'just', 'lead', 'messenger', 'messiah', 'more', 'of', 'people', 'preach', 'prepares', 'preparing', 'prophecy', 'prophet', 'prophets', 'repentance', 'role', 's', 'sent', 'significant', 'than', 'the', 'this', 'to', 'was', 'way', 'words']
-- ChatGPT injected words (significant words only) (38):
+- ChatGPT injected words (significant words only) (37):
-	['affirms', 'amplifies', 'baptist', 'bestowed', 'change', 'christ', 'clear', 'co', 'equal', 'eternal', 'forerunner', 'fulfilling', 'godhead', 'great', 'greater', 'greatness', 'honor', 'immense', 'importance', 'indication', 'isaiah', 'jesus', 'john', 'lord', 'makes', 'malachi', 'mention', 'messiah', 'ministry', 'original', 'people', 'person', 'prepare', 'prophecy', 'prophets', 'purpose', 's', 'significance']
+	['addressed', 'administer', 'baptism', 'baptist', 'believe', 'changed', 'christ', 'co', 'coming', 'confirms', 'equal', 'eternal', 'forerunner', 'fulfilling', 'fulfillment', 'god', 'godhead', 'indicating', 'jesus', 'john', 'lead', 'messenger', 'messiah', 'people', 'preach', 'prepares', 'preparing', 'prophecy', 'prophet', 'prophets', 'repentance', 'role', 's', 'sent', 'significant', 'way', 'words']

 ### Logs
-- Attempt 1 BHT: The verse highlights the great honor and dignity bestowed upon John the Baptist as the forerunner of Christ.
-Our Lord's change in person from the original prophecy denotes His divine nature.
-John's role was to prepare the people for the coming of the Messiah, as foretold by the prophets.
-The mention of Malachi 3:1 further emphasizes the significance of John's ministry.
-This verse is a testament to Christ's greatness, as His precursor held such a high position of honor and importance.
+- Attempt 1 BHT: The verse speaks of the preparation for the coming of the Messiah, as the prophecy is changed to be addressed to Jesus Himself, indicating His eternal and co-equal Godhead.
+The passage from Malachi 3:1 is quoted, and John the Baptist is identified as the one who prepares the people for the Messiah.
+His role as the forerunner of Christ makes him greater than all the prophets.
+John, as a messenger sent by God, prepared the way for Jesus through preaching repentance, administering baptism, and pointing people to believe in Him.
+This fulfillment of the prophecy reveals John to be more than just a prophet.
-- 🔄 Matthew 11:10 (attempt 1, 84 words, 32.14% quotes quality score: 1.5714517317120547, V2 normalized quality score: 43.59, commentator tiers 1-3: 36.74%, 34.04%, 29.23%)
+- 🔄 Matthew 11:10 (attempt 1, 104 words, 35.38% quotes quality score: 1.8589802700286149, V2 normalized quality score: 53.15, commentator tiers 1-3: 29.48%, 34.71%, 35.82%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'PASSAGE' FOUND IN BHT!
 	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: Our Lord's change in person from the original prophecy affirms His eternal and co-equal Godhead.
-This highlights the great honor bestowed upon John the Baptist as the forerunner of Christ, making him greater than all the other prophets.
-John's role was to prepare the people for the Messiah, as foretold in Isaiah 40:3.
-The mention of Malachi 3:1 further emphasizes the significance of John's ministry.
-This passage demonstrates the immense greatness and importance of Jesus as the Messiah.
+- Attempt 2 BHT: The prophecy is changed to be addressed to Jesus Himself, indicating His eternal and co-equal Godhead.
+John the Baptist, as the forerunner of Christ, prepares the people for the Messiah.
+His role as a messenger sent by God involves preaching repentance, administering baptism, and pointing people to believe in Jesus.
+This fulfillment reveals John to be more than just a prophet.
-- 🔄 Matthew 11:10 (attempt 2, 80 words, 31.58% quotes quality score: 1.6472254028046176, V2 normalized quality score: 46.11, commentator tiers 1-3: 37.52%, 34.91%, 27.57%)
+- 🔄 Matthew 11:10 (attempt 2, 62 words, 36.17% quotes quality score: 1.7473451480051667, V2 normalized quality score: 49.44, commentator tiers 1-3: 30.24%, 33.92%, 35.84%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
+- Attempt 3 BHT: The prophecy is changed to be addressed to Jesus Himself, indicating His eternal and co-equal Godhead.
+John the Baptist, as the forerunner of Christ prepares the people for the Messiah, fulfilling the words of the prophets.
+John's role as a messenger sent by God is to preach repentance, administer baptism, and point people to believe in Jesus.
+This fulfillment reveals John to be more than just a prophet.
+- 🔄 Matthew 11:10 (attempt 3, 70 words, 34.0% quotes quality score: 1.7619056044788224, V2 normalized quality score: 49.93, commentator tiers 1-3: 29.66%, 35.19%, 35.15%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Our Lord's change in person from the original prophecy is a clear indication of His eternal and co-equal Godhead.
-The great honor bestowed upon John the Baptist as the forerunner of Christ makes him greater than all the other prophets.
-John's purpose was to prepare the people for the Messiah, fulfilling the prophecy in Isaiah 40:3.
-The mention of Malachi 3:1 further amplifies the significance of John's ministry.
-This affirms the immense greatness and importance of Jesus as the Messiah.
+- Attempt 4 BHT: The prophecy is changed to be addressed to Jesus Himself, indicating His eternal and co-equal Godhead.
+John the Baptist, as the forerunner of Christ, prepares the people for the Messiah, fulfilling the words of the prophets.
+John is more than just a prophet because he was a messenger sent by God to preach repentance, administer baptism, and lead people to believe in Jesus.
+This fulfillment of the prophecy confirms John's significant role in preparing the way for the coming of the Messiah.
-- 🔄 Matthew 11:10 (attempt 3, 82 words, 34.48% quotes quality score: 1.683603644184246, V2 normalized quality score: 47.32, commentator tiers 1-3: 38.47%, 34.45%, 27.08%)
+- 🔄 Matthew 11:10 (attempt 4, 84 words, 35.09% quotes quality score: 1.7797969955857158, V2 normalized quality score: 50.52, commentator tiers 1-3: 30.19%, 35.25%, 34.57%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The honor and dignity bestowed upon John the Baptist as the forerunner of Christ signifies his greatness above all.
-Our Lord's change in person from the original prophecy reveals His eternal and co-equal Godhead.
-John's role was to prepare the people for the Messiah, fulfilling the prophecy in Isaiah 40:3.
-The mention of Malachi 3:1 further highlights the significance of John's ministry.
-This verse underscores the immense greatness and importance of Jesus as the Messiah.
+- Attempt 5 BHT: The prophecy is changed to be addressed to Jesus, affirming His eternal and co-equal Godhead.
+John the Baptist serves as the forerunner of Christ, preparing the people for the coming of the Messiah.
+He surpasses the other prophets in significance because he is a messenger sent by God to preach repentance, administer baptism, and guide people to believe in Jesus.
+This fulfillment of the prophecy confirms John's pivotal role in paving the way for the arrival of the Messiah.
-- 🔄 Matthew 11:10 (attempt 4, 77 words, 30.77% quotes quality score: 1.6508645426271686, V2 normalized quality score: 46.23, commentator tiers 1-3: 38.34%, 34.17%, 27.49%)
+- 🔄 Matthew 11:10 (attempt 5, 81 words, 29.63% quotes quality score: 1.7153815083426822, V2 normalized quality score: 48.38, commentator tiers 1-3: 30.85%, 34.82%, 34.33%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 5 BHT: The honor and dignity bestowed upon John the Baptist as the forerunner of Christ signifies his greatness above all.
-Our Lord's change in person from the original prophecy reveals His eternal and co-equal Godhead.
-John's role was to prepare the people for the coming of the Messiah, as foretold by the prophets.
-The mention of Malachi 3:1 further emphasizes the significance of John's ministry.
-This highlights the immense greatness and importance of Jesus as the Messiah.
-- 🔄 Matthew 11:10 (attempt 5, 79 words, 32.08% quotes quality score: 1.6143581298655492, V2 normalized quality score: 45.02, commentator tiers 1-3: 39.76%, 33.4%, 26.85%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 11:10 bht prompt v0.8 (82 words, 34.48% quotes)
+- ✅ Matthew 11:10 bht prompt v0.8 (84 words, 35.09% quotes)
-- quality score: 1.683603644184246, V2 normalized quality score: 47.32, commentator tiers 1-3: 38.47%, 34.45%, 27.08%)
+- quality score: 1.7797969955857158, V2 normalized quality score: 50.52, commentator tiers 1-3: 30.19%, 35.25%, 34.57%)